 While non-surgical rhinoplasty can provide temporary results and is often used to address minor aesthetic concerns such as small bumps or asymmetry, it’s important to note that it may not be as effective or long-lasting as traditional surgical rhinoplasty.
 Non-surgical options can be a good choice for individuals seeking minor adjustments or who prefer a non-invasive approach, but for more significant changes or structural modifications, surgical rhinoplasty may be a more suitable option.

 Rhinoplasty can help to correct certain breathing difficulties.
 Talk to your surgeon about your options.

 Age can be more than a number when it comes to rhinoplasty.
 If you’re young and haven’t finished growing yet, you might be too young for rhinoplasty.
 Usually, the surgery is recommended for people over age 16.
 As long as you’re in good health, there’s no upper age limit for rhinoplasty.

 The thickness of your skin can affect the outcome of rhinoplasty and the surgery itself.
 Prolonged swelling is more common in patients who undergo thick skin rhinoplasty, for example.
 People with thin skin, however, might have more visible irregularities after surgery.

 You can usually return to school or work one or two weeks after rhinoplasty.

-If you live near Miami, FL, Dr. Anthony Bared offers rhinoplasty among its services and is conveniently located at 6280 Sunset Dr #506, Miami, FL 33143.
+If you live near Miami FL, Dr. Anthony Bared offers all types of rhinoplasty for patients in South Florida among its services and is conveniently located at 6280 Sunset Dr #506, Miami, FL 33143.

 Insurance does not cover cosmetic surgeries.
 Your insurance provider might cover part or all of a rhinoplasty procedure that’s performed to fix breathing problems.